-The key difference between a CO and CD is that the CO is issued by the Consultant and requires agreement by all 3 (Consultant, Owner, and Contractor) but the CD is issued by the Owner and only requires his agreement.
+The key difference between a CO and CD is that the CO is issued by the consultant and requires agreement by all three parties (consultant, owner, and contractor) but the CD is issued by the owner and only requires his agreement.

-A change directive at first glance seems straightforward, but a word of warning, they can lead to an unavoidable mine field of controversy if your not prepared or careful.
+A change directive at first glance seems straightforward, but a word of warning, they can lead to an unavoidable mine field of controversy if you’re not prepared or careful.

-For example, the Owner is requesting the Contractor make a change to the work without first knowing the effects on the price or time to the contractor and project.
-This can come back to haunt the Owner with unforeseen costs, delay claims, etc. or it can seem like the Owner is blindly giving the Contractor a blank cheque for the Contractor to complete the change.
+For example, this can be difficult if the owner is requesting the contractor make a change to the work without first knowing the effects on the price or time to the contractor and project.
+This can come back to haunt the owner with unforeseen costs, delay claims, etc. or it can seem like the owner is blindly giving the contractor a blank cheque for the contractor to complete the change.

-A CD could force the Contractor to do the work whether he wants to or not, with the risk of the contractor ending up stuck in mediation or arbitration to obtain payment.
-However, a CD does guarantee some cash flow to the contractor “Undisputed values are eligible to be included in progress payments until a final agreement can be reached and a Change Order issued to modify the contract” CCDC.
+A CD could force the contractor to do the work whether he wants to or not, with the risk of the contractor ending up stuck in mediation or arbitration to obtain payment.
+However, a CD does guarantee some cash flow to the contractor.

-For the consultant, a CD can be burdensome requiring unforeseen extra contract admin hours to resolve and obtain agreement between the Contractor and Owner (keeping in mind that COs can do the same).
-In addition, many contracts hold the Consultant responsible for the final determination of CD cost.
-This can sometimes result in unexpected additional contract administration time, requiring the Consultant to review, compare, and verify an exhaustive list of eligible expenditures permitted by the contract for a single CD.
-In the event that the contractor finds it impossible to accept the Consultant’s determination, as mentioned the Contractor’s next recourse is to mediation and arbitration which can further add to the Consultant’s time commitment.
+For the consultant, a CD can be burdensome requiring unforeseen extra contract admin hours to resolve and obtain agreement between the contractor and owner (keeping in mind that COs can do the same).
+In addition, many contracts hold the consultant responsible for the final determination of CD cost.
+This can sometimes result in unexpected additional contract administration time, requiring the consultant to review, compare, and verify an exhaustive list of eligible expenditures permitted by the contract for a single CD.
+In the event that the contractor finds it impossible to accept the consultant’s determination, as mentioned the contractor’s next recourse is mediation and arbitration, which can further add to the consultant’s time commitment.

-Another important consideration to keep in mind when dealing with CDs, from the definition above is the phrase ”within the general scope of the Contract Documents”.
-For example if the project was tendered as an Office Interior renovation a CD should not be issued for parking lot reconstruction and remediation of contaminated soils below if not originally included in the construction documents.
-If this happens, then you may hear the term “Cardinal Change Doctrine” or “Abandonment” if the project ends up in litigation where the court can determine that the work being requested in the CD was fundamentally different than what the original contract required and ruling it lawful for the Contractor to “Abandon” the contract and or award damages.
+Another important consideration to keep in mind when dealing with CDs, from the definition above is the phrase, “within the general scope of the Contract Documents.”
+For example, if the project was tendered as an office interior renovation, a CD should not be issued for parking lot reconstruction and remediation of contaminated soils below if not originally included in the construction documents.
+If this happens, then you may hear the term cardinal change doctrine or abandonment if the project ends up in litigation where the court can determine that the work being requested in the CD was fundamentally different than what the original contract required, and therefore ruling it lawful for the contractor to abandon the contract and potentially award damages.

-So we will conclude by saying that all of this has not been to provide you with legal advice or to scare you, but only to provide an opinion and to increase your awareness of the possible controversy that can arise when issuing a Change Directive.
-So be sure to do your homework ahead of time, read the contract and be prepared.
-Let us know what you think, we would be happy to hear from you with any comments, points you feel should be added or your own take and experiences with Change Directives.
+In conclusion, this blog post was not written to provide you with legal advice (or to scare you), but only to provide an opinion and to increase your awareness of the possible controversy that can arise when issuing a change directive.
+Be sure to do your homework ahead of time, read the contract and be prepared.
+Let us know what you think.
+We would be happy to hear from you with any comments, points you feel should be added, or your own take and experiences with change directives.